 Disney animation’s history goes back nearly 90 years.
-Much of it can be viewed on Disney+ alongside work from Disney-owned animation studios Pixar and Blue Sky.
+Much of it can be viewed on Disney+, alongside work from other Disney-owned animation studios, including Pixar.
 Here are 10 of the best animated movies to stream on Disney+.

 Robin Williams steals the show as the voice of the Genie in Aladdin, and his appearance set the stage for more and more celebrity voices in future Disney animated movies.
 But Williams’ manic performance is just one of the entertaining aspects of this movie.
 Aladdin also features great songs (including the massive hit “A Whole New World”), a memorable villain in evil wizard Jafar, and a sweet central romance between roguish thief Aladdin and pampered Princess Jasmine.

 Considered an anomaly for Disney at the time it was released in 2000, The Emperor’s New Groove had a troubled production history and underwent numerous changes over the course of its lengthy development.
 The result is a madcap, hilarious comedy that represents the filmmakers cutting loose and throwing in any crazy ideas they could think of.
 The story of a vain emperor who turns into a llama is closer to a Looney Tunes cartoon than typical Disney fare, but its zany energy makes it a blast to watch, and it has become a cult classic since.

 In the earliest days of Disney animation, 1940’s Fantasia proved that Walt Disney and his team weren’t just interested in creating fairy tale cartoons for kids.
 The anthology film features segments set to pieces of classical music, many of them abstract and experimental.
 It also features Mickey Mouse in the famous The Sorceror’s Apprentice sequence, offering silly cartoon antics as a counterpoint to some of the more grandiose segments.
 It’s a testament to the artistic power of animation.